marcdotson/data-5600/notes/notes.md

 ## Communicating Results

+- Statistical models capture association, not causation

+- Correlation does not imply causation, and the lack of correlation does not imply lack of causation

 - Demonstrate presenting on a project as part of the communication session

 - Time to work on the project in class?

 # Week 07 (Oct 6, 8; Feb 18; Jun 22, 24)